elucian/bee/syntax/composite.md

 ## String

+* S: strings are arrays data structures with limited capacity;
-* S strings are _tries_ data structures (radix tree) having unlimited capacity;
+* U: strings are _tries_ data structures (radix tree) having unlimited capacity;
-* A can be used to create arrays of ASCII characters compatible with C strings;
+* A: can be used to create arrays of ASCII characters compatible with C strings;

 ```
 -- two compatible representation of strings